 In general, the “Christmas” season was a time of feasting and “partying.”
 In some areas, however, it was a time of fear.
 Some believed that the period called the “twelve nights of Christmas (December 24th through January 6)” was a time when ghosts appeared, and dead warriors appeared throughout the night.

 It is important to realize that Jesus did not teach us to observe Christmas, though I am not suggesting that is a reason not to.
 Also, note that Christians did not celebrate the birth of Christ.
 They held that the death and resurrection of Christ was a sacred time.
-It wasn?t until about AD 350 when the church instituted the celebration of Christmas.
+It wasn’t until about AD 350 that the church instituted the celebration of Christmas.
 Pope Julius, I chose December 25th as the date to celebrate Jesus? birth to “Christianize” the many pagan festivals and merrymaking that occurred during this time of year.

 Why did Christianity become involved with the festivities during the winter solstice period?
 As we alluded to earlier, there was an attempt to divert the attention from the “partying” and merrymaking to a more Christian tone.
 This was the same thing that the Catholic Church attempted with Halloween.
 The rebirth of life that was celebrated by the pagans was converted to the symbolism of Christ’s birth.
 The turning point to longer days at the winter solstice where more light would come became the hope that was induced by the birth of Jesus Christ.